 - Enables individuals to recognise and respond more effectively to signs of stress.

 - Increases individuals’ self-awareness and improves relationships and collaboration between colleagues.

 - Boosts creativity and helps individuals to overcome obstacles more effectively.

 In other words, mindfulness can both improve the health of individuals and enhance their performance at work.

 Is mindfulness just a fad?

 Mindfulness is not a quick fix.
 There’s a real risk that businesses will jump into the initiative with the best intentions only to drop their support once the initial wave of enthusiasm passes.

 However, the growing evidence suggests that investing in mindfulness at work can make a lasting impact on both employee wellbeing and organisational productivity.
 And as long as forward-looking businesses continue to experience the positive results, mindfulness is here to stay.

-To find out how to roll out a holistic employee wellness programme, download our new ebook:
+To find out how to roll out a holistic employee wellness programme, check out our guide to launching an employee assistance program, or download our new ebook: